ddm2/ddm2.github.io/_pages/portfolio.md

 author_profile: true
 ---

 I am passionate about learning languages.
 I speak 6 languages at various levels.
-My current focus is on French and Russian.
+My current focus is on Russian and German.

 I am interested in literature and writing.
 I took a course on creative writing at Concordia University [(CEJN116 Intro to Creative Writing)](https://www.concordia.ca/cce/courses/details.html?subject=CEJN&catalog_number=116) where I had a chance to work on different aspects of fiction writing like character development and dialogues.